Liquid-liquid extraction (LLE)

 Inline liquid-liquid extraction

 The principles of liquid-liquid extraction in flow are based on the immiscibility of the organic and aqueous phases along with the fluid pressure.
-Both the overall system pressure and the cross membrane pressure (CMP) present in the separator section of the apparatus.
+Both the overall system pressure and the cross-membrane pressure (CMP) present in the separator section of the apparatus.

 In flow, the liquid-liquid extraction apparatus allows the setting of both the system pressure and CMP.
 The apparatus consists of a separator which contains a hydrophobic PTFE membrane sandwiched between two halves of a separator chip.